 In fact modal verbs are an exception to the rules above.
 They are finite even though most do not express tense.
-A finite verb will be the first one in a string of verbs, and the modal verb is always the first one, coming before the main verb.
+Some though can, for instance we use 'could' for the past of 'can'.

-So in these cases, the modal verb is the finite verb in the sentence (the verbs following the modal which are non-finite are underlined):
+So in these cases, the modal verb is part of the finite verb phase in the sentence:

 So modal verbs are given the status of finite verbs even though they do not express tense or person like other main verbs.